Building a wellness-focused environment includes everything from construction materials, to furnishings and finishes.

 We spend a third of our lives sleeping.
 A nontoxic mattress is a must.

 Organic cotton, latex, bamboo and wool are all materials to look for when purchasing a mattress.
-Stay away from soy, as it is often blended with polyurethane foam to make it more rigid, which releases noxious VOCs.
-Avocado Green Mattress makes excellent organic mattress products that are chemical-free and oh so comfortable.
+Be mindful about soy, as it is often blended with polyurethane foam to make it more rigid, which can release noxious VOCs.
+When in doubt, just ask.

 non-toxic sheets & towels